Deploy OIDC in production

 ```

-The plain fields — `id`, `displayName`, `issuer`, `clientId`, `adminClaim` — are edited directly in values. `clientSecret` is the one sensitive field and is injected from the `OIDC_PROVIDER_CLIENT_SECRET` environment variable, which must be sourced from a Kubernetes Secret.
+Edit `id`, `displayName`, `issuer`, `clientId`, and `adminClaim` directly in values. `clientSecret` is the one sensitive field; inject it from the `OIDC_PROVIDER_CLIENT_SECRET` environment variable sourced from a Kubernetes Secret.
 Add more list entries for multiple providers.

 <Callout type="warning" title="A complete entry disables local login deployment-wide">